The Blade, Manchester

-The Blade is a 153-metre (503 ft), 51-storey residential skyscraper in Manchester, England.
+The Blade is a 153-metre (503 ft), 51-storey residential skyscraper on Silvercroft Street in Manchester, England.
 The building is part of the second phase of the Crown Street development area at the southern end of Deansgate in the city centre, behind the Deansgate Square skyscraper cluster.
-It was designed by SimpsonHaugh architects.
-As of September 2025, it is the sixth-tallest building in Greater Manchester, slightly shorter than its sister tower Three60.
+It was designed by SimpsonHaugh architects, and constructed between 2021 and 2023.
+As of June 2026, it is the ninth-tallest building in Greater Manchester, and slightly shorter than its sister tower Three60.

 History

 Planning

 The planning application was submitted to Manchester City Council in April 2020 for two adjacent towers, The Blade and The Cylinder (the latter subsequently renamed Three60), to form the second phase of developer Renaker's Crown Street development, consisting of a combined total of 855 apartments across 950,000 sqft of residential space.
 The Blade contains 414 apartments.
 The towers are to be connected at the lower levels by a podium containing 5,200 sqft of commercial space.

 Planning approval was obtained in July 2020.